knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 entire existence is based on being related to these other two resources.
 And it turns out, relating things in an API can get tricky.

-The resources in your API don't always match up with tables in your database, but they often do.
-Our `Entity` directory holds a `Programmer` entity *and* a `Project` entity, which just has a `name` and `difficultyLevel`.
+The resources in your API don't always need to match up with tables in your database, but they often do.
+Our `Entity` directory holds a `Programmer` entity *and* a `Project` entity, which just has `name` and `difficultyLevel` fields.
 Now check out `Battle`: it has a `ManyToOne` relationship to `Programmer` and `Project`, plus a few other fields like `didProgrammerWin`, `foughtAt` and `notes`.

-Here's the goal: add an endpoint that will create new battle resources.
+Here's the goal: add an endpoint that will create a new battle resource.
 How should this endpoint look and act?
 You know the drill: let's design it first with a test.